yqyeoh/techpass-tenant-docs/docs/otpaas/whitelist-automation-api/add-whitelists-api.md

 | userEmail    | User email to whitelist.
 For e.g, `"john@tech.gov.sg"` .                                                                                                                                                 |
 | expiresAt    | Expiry datetime of whitelist.
 Must be a future datetime in RFC3339 format `(YYYY-MM-DDThh:mm:ssZ)`.
 For e.g, `2050-02-23T16:00:00Z`.
 Use UTC timezone.
 Field should be left out if not adding any expiration to whitelist. |

-**Note: The sum of the number of email domains and user emails to be whitelisted cannot exceed 1000.**
+!> Note: The sum of the number of email domains and user emails to be whitelisted cannot exceed 1000.

 ## Response